ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 {: #archi title="Architecture for Pub-Sub with Authorization Server and Key Distribution Center"}
 {: artwork-align="center"}

 Both Publishers and Subscribers MUST use the same protocol for interacting with the Broker and participating in Pub-Sub communications.
-When using the profile defined in this document, such a protocol MUST be CoAP {{RFC7252}}, which is used as described in {{I-D.ietf-core-coap-pubsub}}. <!--What is specified in this document can apply to other protocols for Pub-Sub communications such as MQTT {{MQTT-OASIS-Standard-v5}}, or to further transport protocols-->.
+When using the profile defined in this document, such a protocol MUST be CoAP {{RFC7252}}, which is used as described in {{I-D.ietf-core-coap-pubsub}} (REQ22). <!--What is specified in this document can apply to other protocols for Pub-Sub communications such as MQTT {{MQTT-OASIS-Standard-v5}}, or to further transport protocols-->.

 All Publishers and Subscribers MUST use CoAP when communicating with the KDC.

 Furthermore, both Publishers and Subscribers MUST use the same transport profile of ACE (e.g., {{RFC9202}} for DTLS; or {{RFC9203}} or {{I-D.ietf-ace-edhoc-oscore-profile}} for OSCORE) in their interaction with the Broker.
-In order to reduce the number of libraries that Clients have to support, it is RECOMMENDED that the same transport profile of ACE is used also for the interaction between the Clients and the KDC.
+In order to reduce the number of libraries that Clients have to support, it is RECOMMENDED that the same transport profile of ACE is used also for the interaction between the Clients and the KDC (REQ24).

 All communications between the involved entities MUST be secured.

 For each Client, the Client and the Broker MUST have a secure communication association, which they establish with the help of the AS and using a transport profile of ACE.
 This is shown by the interactions A and C in {{archi}}.
 During this process, the Client obtains an access token from the AS and uploads it to the Broker, thus providing an evidence of the topics that it is authorised to participate in, and with which permissions.

-For each Client, the Client and the KDC MUST have a secure communication association, which they also establish with the help of the AS and using a transport profile of ACE.
+For each Client, the Client and the KDC MUST have a secure communication association, which they also establish with the help of the AS and using a transport profile of ACE (REQ24).
 This is shown by the interactions A and B in {{archi}}.
 During this process, the Client obtains an access token from the AS and uploads it to the KDC, thus providing an evidence of the security groups that it can join, as associated with the topics of interest at the Broker.
 Based on the permissions specified in the access token, the Client can request the KDC to join a security group, after which the Client obtains from the KDC the keying material to use for communicating with the other group members.
 This builds on the process for joining security groups with ACE, as defined in {{RFC9594}} and further specified in this document.

 In addition, this profile allows an anonymous Client to perform some of the discovery operations defined in {{Section 2.3 of I-D.ietf-core-coap-pubsub}} through the Broker, as shown by the interaction O in {{archi}}.
 That is, an anonymous Client can discover: